 Enhances user engagement and time on site

-This improves user engagement.
+This improves user engagement and lowers bounce rate.

 Strengthens keyword strategy